 The Department uses two approaches to accomplish the objectives of the Ordinance: proactive and enforcement.
 The proactive approach to implementing the Ordinance is handled through community involvement by encouraging community support and awareness of human and civil rights programs.
 This is the public relations and educational unit of the department, which takes the proactive approach of presenting our educational programs to schools, churches, businesses, and civic organizations.

 Additionally, the unit conducts special projects, surveys, seminars, public service announcements and participation in various community meetings and activities.
-This unit also works closely with the Human Rights Commission, Mayor's Commission on the Status of Women, Greater Tulsa Area Indian Affairs Commission, and the Greater Tulsa Area Hispanic Affairs Commission to assess the needs of the community.
+This unit also works closely with the Greater Tulsa Area African-American Affairs Commission, Greater Tulsa Area Hispanic Affairs Commission, Greater Tulsa Area Indian Affairs Commission, Human Rights Commission, and the Mayor's Commission on the Status of Women to assess the needs of the community.

 The Investigative and Enforcement Division enforces the Ordinance through the investigation of complaints received which allege discrimination in housing, employment and public accommodations.
 This involves coordinating a system to receive, test, file, and investigate the complaint in order to make a recommendation of "probable cause" or "no probable cause" to the Director.
 If the Director rules there is probable cause to believe the discrimination occurred, an attempt is made to eliminate the violation by bringing parties together in a conciliation agreement.